 Thanks for taking the time to read through this guide for qualifying for Armenian citizenship by naturalization!
 I hope you found it helpful and informative.
 While the application process may seem daunting at first, with a bit of guidance and preparation, you’ll be well on your way to obtaining Armenian citizenship.

 If you are thinking about finding easier ways of getting Armenian citizenship you may want to consider falling in love with and marrying an Armenian. 🙂 This can be an alternative way of getting citizenship combined with a happy marriage.
 You get two free two birds with one key, isn’t that nice?
 Check out the post on how foreign marriages happen in Armenia and find out what you need for that.
 Just to be clear, I’m not endorsing arranged marriages for the sole purpose of obtaining citizenship.
 But if you happen to meet the love of your life in Armenia, I think you should know it’s an option.
+Another blog post that might interest you is Armenian flag history.
+Explore the national symbol of Armenia if Armenian citizenship is in your mind.

 Anyways, no matter how you get your Armenian citizenship I wish you the best of luck with the application!
 Don’t forget to ping me on Instagram or Twitter with #ArmeniaTravelTips and tell me how it went!